fredyalmenares/gateway_test/README.md

 to set up the two databases for you.

-3. The next step is to run the following commands in a bash terminal:
+3. Next run the following commands in a bash terminal:
     ```bash
     source ./load_env.sh
     mvn clean install -Dmaven.test.skip